19hours/sg-statutes/Acts/Companies Act.md

 [49/73]

-(5) A company shall, within 3 days after receiving notice from a director under section 165(1)(a), enter in its register in relation to the director the particulars referred to in subsection (1) including the number and description of shares, debentures, participatory interests, rights, options and contracts to which the notice relates and in respect of shares, debentures, participatory interests, rights or options acquired or contracts entered into after he became a director —
+(5) A company shall, within 3 days after receiving notice from a director under section 165(1)(a) of this Act or section 133(1)(a), (b), (c), (d) or (e) of the Securities and Futures Act (Cap.
+289), enter in its register in relation to the director the particulars referred to in subsection (1) including the number and description of shares, debentures, participatory interests, rights, options and contracts to which the notice relates and in respect of shares, debentures, participatory interests, rights or options acquired or contracts entered into after he became a director —

 (a) the price or other consideration for the transaction, if any, by reason of which an entry is required to be made under this section; and